 We decided not to take the Gondola straight away as our map highlighted a series of short hiking trails.
 These we excitedly embarked upon, and the views we stumbled across (quite literally at times) were spectacular.
 At such heights, surrounded by such mammoth mountains and endless pine forests, we both started to feel pretty small and insignificant.
 Without seeing it first hand, you can’t truly begin to imagine both the size and majesty of the mountain ranges that surround Whistler.
 One trail in particular saw us descending the side of Whistler mountain until we reached a view point that looked out over a mountain pass carpeted in pine trees that was broken only by the zig zagging lines of trickling streams.

 Back at the point we started (after we’d struggled back up the mountainside, cursing our lack of fitness) we decided to finally take a ride on the gondola, from the peak of Whistler Mountain to the peak of Blackcomb Mountain.
 We could have ridden back and forth for hours.
 The views afforded by the route the gondola takes above the mountain pass were unforgettable.
 Floating through the air between these two mountains, it felt as though we were seeing the world in HD for the first time.
 The air was so clear, the sky so blue and the snow so white on the mountain peaks.

-Scroll through the gallery above to see some of our favorite moments in Whistler.
+Scroll through the gallery above to see some of our favourite moments in Whistler.